jasperwkman/mssql-to-mysql-ddl-converter/README.md

     ```

    If you haven't provided a username or password in the configuration file, the script will prompt you for them during runtime.
+4. DDL for MySQL will be result in output/output_ddl.sql